-- Being efficient in how we work - Identifing where we can use more efficient long term nature based solutions which may be cheaper in the longer term
+- Being efficient in how we work - · Identifying where we can use more efficient long-term, nature-based solutions where they provide better value over time

-Our approach has ensured the delivery of affordable bills for the future while maintaining a low debt position.
-We expect to remain below other water company bills for the same service.
+This approach allows us to deliver affordable bills into the future while maintaining a low level of debt.
+Our charges remain the lowest in the industry for the same level of service.